7 Key B2C Marketing Trends

-Which is why many B2C brands are spending some of their influencer marketing budget on “micro influencers”.
-Micro influencers are social media accounts with relatively few followers (approximately 2K - 50K).
+This is why many B2C brands are spending some of their influencer marketing budgets on “micro-influencers”.

 Although they may not have the reach of a true influencer, they’re significantly cheaper to work with.
-And they often have loyal followings.
+And they often have loyal followers.

 2. TikTok Ads Make Inroads